2018 Sriwijaya F.C. season

 The 2018 season was the Sriwijaya's 12th season in the club's football history.
-Along with Liga 1, the club will compete in Piala Indonesia.
+Along with Liga 1, the club competed in Piala Indonesia.
 In the pre-season, Sriwijaya attended two competitions, 2018 Indonesia President's Cup and 2018 East Kalimantan Governor's Cup with resulted in third place and champion respectively.

 Month by month review

 November 2017

 The team has announced former T-Team coach, Rahmad Darmawan as their new head coach.
 He is also Sriwijaya's former coach from 2007 season to 2009 season.
 Several players from previous season left the club as their contract terms came to their end and the club didn't renew their contracts.
 Esteban Vizcarra, Makan Konaté, Adam Alis, Alfin Tuasalamony, and Yogi Rahardian joined the club not long after the appointment of the new coach.

 December 2017

 The club started their training for 2018 season on 4 December 2017 without their head coach due to his pilgrimage to Mecca.
 As of 8 December 2017, 13 new players had been signed for Sriwijaya, including 2017 AFC Cup best player and former FC Istiklol player, Manuchekhr Dzhalilov.
 However, two Semen Padang players, Irsyad Maulana and Agung Prasetyo cancelled from signing to Sriwijaya due to them accepted their previous club's new contract.
 Alberto Gonçalves and Esteban Vizcarra applied for Indonesian citizenship and expected to be completed before the new season league.
 The club held two friendly matches with local clubs with good results.